Vladimir Grachev: Federal Assembly of Russia

 Under the leadership of Grachev the Federal Law "On Environmental Protection" has been developed and brought to the adoption.
 It is the country's "environmental constitution" that enables to efficiently combine environmental protection with environmental management and effective maintenance of all the sectors of economy.

-On the initiative of the environmental community and the efforts of Grachev July 23, 2007 Vladimir Putin established by decree a professional holiday - Day of the Ecologist, celebrated June 5.
+On the initiative of the environmental community and the efforts of Grachev on 23 July 2007, Vladimir Putin established by decree a professional holiday - Day of the Ecologist, celebrated 5 June.

 Postfederal Assembly period

 From the beginning of his career, Grachev has been paying much attention to environmental problems of the nuclear industry.
 Working in the Federal Assembly, he resolves issues related to the development of nuclear energy and nuclear safety at the legislative level.
 Grachev is author and active promoter of the concept that large-scale introduction of nuclear power will solve global environmental problems.
 Largely due to his convictions he became an advisor to the Director General, SC "Rosatom" in 2008 after retiring from government.